KevinChngJY/azurefunction_matlab_deployment/MATLAB_Compiler_Azure_Function.md

 az login
 ```

-Create a resource group with the az group create command.
+14. reate a resource group with the az group create command.
 The following example creates a resource group named AzureFunctionsContainers-rg in the westeurope region.
 (You generally create your resource group and resources in a region near you, using an available region from the az account list-locations command.)

 ```
 az group create --name AzureFunctionsContainers-rg --location westeurope